Reduction Of 9-fluorenone Using Sodium Borohydride

 Environmental and Safety Profile

 Although NaBH₄ is classified as a mild reducing agent, its handling requires adherence to standard laboratory safety protocols.
 The reaction generates hydrogen gas only under strongly acidic conditions; under neutral or basic media, the by‑product is primarily borate salts, which are readily neutralized and disposed of as non‑hazardous waste.
 Recent studies have demonstrated that aqueous ethanol or isopropanol can serve as greener solvent systems, reducing the reliance on ether‑based media while maintaining comparable yields.
-Also worth noting, the use of recyclable polymeric supports for borohydride delivery has been investigated, offering a route to minimize metal waste and streamline product isolation.
+Beyond that, the use of recyclable polymeric supports for borohydride delivery has been investigated, offering a route to minimize metal waste and streamline product isolation.

 Applications in Advanced Materials